girder/large_image/docs/example_usage.rst

 Iterating Across an Image
 -------------------------

 Since most images are too large to conveniently fit in memory, it is useful to iterate through the image.
-This can take the same parameters as ``getRegion`` to pick an output size and scale, but can also specify a tile size and overlap.
+The ``tileIterator`` function can take the same parameters as ``getRegion`` to pick an output size and scale, but can also specify a tile size and overlap.
 You can also get a specific tile with those parameters.
 This tiling doesn't have to have any correspondence to the tiling of the original file.
+The data for each tile is computed lazily, only once `tile['tile']` is accessed.

 .. code-block:: python